cds-snc/covid-alert-portal/README.md

 - `BACKUP_CODE_ADMIN_EMAIL_TEMPLATE_ID_EN` and `BACKUP_CODE_ADMIN_EMAIL_TEMPLATE_ID_FR` : Template IDs for the English and French versions of the email that staff users send to admins requesting a new backup code.

+- `CONFIRMATION_EMAIL_TEMPLATE_ID_EN` and `CONFIRMATION_EMAIL_TEMPLATE_ID_FR` : Template IDs for the English and French versions of the confirmation emails that is sent to new users after successfully signing-up.

 #### OTP (2-factor) configuration

 We use Notify and django-otp to send 2FA auth codes via SMS.